vaadin/grid-renderers-collection-addon/README.md

 ## Release notes

+### Version 1.0.0
+* Added GridNavigationExtension
+* Fixed RatingStarsRenderer to work with GridNavigationExtension
+* Fixed GridNavigationExtension to recognize selects

 ### Version 0.98
 * Fixed bug in CheckBoxRenderer when used with buffered mode
 * Fixed BooleanSwitchRenderer tacticle and feel issue with IE and slow computers